 Sometimes there’s just no better remedy for cramps than a long soak in the tub or sacking out on the sofa with a heating pad/hot water bottle draped across your pelvis.
 Heat relaxes the area, reduces the constriction of blood vessels, and improves blood flow.
 If lying on the couch with a heating pad isn’t feasible – damn you, life! – you can get those self-heating adhesive patches at the drugstore.
 It will relax the contracting muscles too, although there’s just something to be said for lazing around while you heat things up.

 There were also a few other, uh, less-reliable remedies mentioned, like shots of Jack Daniels and dancing naked under a full moon.
 I mean, necessity is the mother of invention, right?
 Who knows what desperation will drive us to try?
-But for now, stick with something on this list — proven go-to remedies that make “that time of the month” seem less like a leisurely stroll through hell.
+But for now, stick with something on this list — go-to remedies that make “that time of the month” seem a little less like a leisurely stroll through hell.